livebud/bud/Readme.md

 # Bud

-The Fullstack Go Framework for Prolific Web Developers.
+The Full-Stack Web Framework for Go.
 Bud writes the boring code for you, helping you launch your website faster.

 ## Video Demo